Why Daily Loss Limits Don't Stop Overtrading in NinjaTrader 8

 What this means in practice

-Behavioral monitoring is the earlier warning system — the layer that detects the behavioral pattern before the floor is needed.
+The behavioral layer is the earlier warning system that Meridian adds on top — detecting the deteriorating pattern before the floor is ever needed.
 Specifically:

 - An elevated Overtrading Pace signal, before any individual threshold is breached, can trigger a mandatory pause